-Changing eye colour in Photoshop is a great way to spice up an otherwise dull photo or to change the look of a character.
-In this tutorial, we’ll show you how to use Photoshop’s brush tool and the Hue/Saturation function to adjust the colour of someone’s eyes.
-This technique works best on images that have good lighting and a neutral background.
+Changing eye color in Photoshop is a great way to spice up an otherwise dull photo or change the character’s look.
+In this tutorial, we’ll show you how to use Photoshop’s brush tool and the Hue/Saturation function to adjust the color of someone’s eyes.
+This technique works best on images with good lighting and a neutral background.

 How to Change Eye Colour in Photoshop – The 4-Step Process

 Step One: Select the Brush Tool from your toolbar at the top of your screen and set its opacity level (the slider below) to about 50%.
 You can also adjust brush size here as well.
-Click on the appropriate eye colour brush and then click once over each of your subject’s eyes to change their colour in Photoshop.
-The first time you do this, it will be difficult to see where you’re painting because a white dot covers up the newly coloured area.
+Click on the appropriate eye color brush and then click once over each subject’s eyes to change their color in Photoshop.
+The first time you do this, it will be difficult to see where you’re painting because a white dot covers up the newly colored area.
 You can switch the foreground and background colors to make it easier.

-Step Two: Depending on how light or dark your brush is, adjust its opacity level.
-If it’s too light, you can make the colour more saturated by going to Image > Adjustments > Hue/Saturation and clicking on “more” at the bottom of the window.
+Step Two: Adjust its opacity level depending on your brush’s light or dark.
+If it’s too light, you can make the color more saturated by going to Image > Adjustments > Hue/Saturation and clicking on “more” at the bottom of the window.

-Step Three: Experiment with different colours!
-You may want to try a lighter shade or darker shade than what is provided in Photoshop for an effect that is more natural or dramatic, respectively.
+Step Three: Experiment with different colors!
+You may want to try a lighter or darker shade than what is provided in Photoshop for an effect that is more natural or dramatic.

-Step Four: Once you have the eye colour in Photoshop where you want it, click on “OK” to apply your changes and close out of Hue/Saturation window.”
+Step Four: Once you have the eye color in Photoshop where you want it, click on “OK” to apply your changes and close out of Hue/Saturation window.”

 Lightening Eye Colour

 Step One: Create a new layer with the selection of your choice.
-This is for when you want to have eyes that are lighter than what they currently are.
-If this is not necessary, then skip this step and go on to Step Two.
+This is for when you want to have eyes that are lighter than they currently are.
+If this is unnecessary, skip this step and go on to Step Two.

 Step Two: With the “Magic Wand” tool selected in Photoshop, click inside one of the eyes to create a selection.